This story originally appeared in 2017.

 “Visualize Wake Forest (Wait Chapel) full of people, full of candles that are burning, and they’ve dimmed the lights, it’s really wonderful … I get chills.”

 If you’re looking for traditional Moravian beeswax candles, all roads lead to Dull’s tidy home in the Salemtowne Retirement Community a couple of miles from campus.
 Call her the lovefeast candle lady.
 She’s the widow of Old Campus graduate Carl Dull (’39) and grandmother to Colin Edwards (’01) and Conrad Edwards (’05).

 Dull has been making candles for lovefeasts at Wake Forest and area Moravian churches for as long as she can remember.
 “It’s in my heart.
 I love to do it.”
 Her husband used to tell her that her blood was melted beeswax.

-Her grandson Conrad Edwards remembers visiting his grandparents’ house and seeing his grandfather watch Wake Forest basketball games on television while his grandmother trimmed the candles.
+Her grandson Conrad Edwards remembers visiting his grandparents’ house and watching his grandmother trim candles while his grandfather watched Wake Forest basketball games on television.
 “You could walk into certain rooms and smell the beeswax, either in the process of being heated or in stacks of recently completed candles.
 It has been a passion of hers for forever.”

 About the only concession to her age is a chair lift that whisks her downstairs.
 You wouldn’t know that she’s 94 as she flits around the sparsely furnished cinderblock basement.
 A table holds candle molds and scraps of red crepe paper.
 With less than a week until Wake Forest’s Lovefeast, 40 trays marked “WF” and holding 100 candles each are stacked on shelves.
 “I’m crazy enough to keep ’em here” until the trays are delivered to campus, she laughs.